 Although the most important part of the proposal is the content in terms of presenting the research question, its relevance, and your planned empirical project; it is also important to present it well.
-As you can see below, the grade depends partly on mechanics.
+As you can see below, the grade depends partly on mechanics (unlike all the memos).